 WITS Rewritten

-WITS Rewritten is a pilot program driven by our interest in broadening and deepening student access to the literary arts.
+WITS Rewritten is an initiative driven by our interest in broadening and deepening student access to the literary arts.
 There is no programmatic difference between WITS and WITS Rewritten.
 The latter is the same program that we have been offering for 30 years with two evolutions: an eradication of the cost to schools and an organizational commitment to center serving students who have the least access to arts engagement opportunities.

 About WITS Rewritten